Kristen Gilbert

 Kristen Heather Gilbert (née Strickland; born November 13, 1967) is an American serial killer and former nurse who was convicted of four murders and two attempted murders of patients admitted to the Veterans Affairs Medical Center (VAMC) in Northampton, Massachusetts.
-She induced cardiac arrest in patients by injecting their intravenous therapy bags with massive doses of epinephrine, commonly known as adrenaline, which is an untraceable heart stimulant.
+She induced cardiac arrest in patients by injecting their intravenous therapy bags with lethal doses of epinephrine, commonly known as adrenaline, which is an untraceable heart stimulant.
 She would then respond to the coded emergency, often resuscitating the patients herself.
-Prosecutors said Gilbert was on duty for about half of the 350 deaths that occurred at the hospital from when she started working there in 1989, and that the odds of this merely being a coincidence was 1 in 100 million.
+Prosecutors said Gilbert was on duty for about half of the 350 deaths that occurred at the hospital from when she started working there in 1989, and that the probability of this merely being a coincidence was 1 in 100 million.
 However, her only confirmed victims were Stanley Jagodowski, Henry Hudon, Kenneth Cutting, and Edward Skwira.

 Early life

 Gilbert was born Kristen Heather Strickland in Fall River, Massachusetts, on November 13, 1967, the elder of Richard and Claudia Strickland's two daughters.
 Richard was an electronics executive, while Claudia was a homemaker and part-time teacher.
 As she entered her teenage years, friends and family noticed that she had a habit of lying.
 She had a history of faking suicide attempts to manipulate people.
 According to court records, she had made violent threats against others since she was a teenager.

 Gilbert graduated from Groton-Dunstable Regional High School in Groton, Massachusetts.
 In 1986, she enrolled at Bridgewater State College in Bridgewater, Massachusetts.
 After a fake suicide attempt, she was ordered into psychiatric treatment by Bridgewater State College officials.
 Because of this, in 1987, she transferred to Mount Wachusett Community College in Gardner, Massachusetts and then to Greenfield Community College in Greenfield, Massachusetts.
 She graduated from the latter with a nursing diploma, becoming a registered nurse in 1988.
 Later that year, she married Glenn Gilbert.